Using C MAVLink Libraries (mavgen)

 This topic explains how to get and use the library.

-Getting the C MAVLink Libraries
+Getting the C MAVLink Library

 If you are using a standard dialect then download the MAVLink 2 library from Github: c_library_v2.